New merch store is live. Stickers, patches, and pin-up art. Shop now

 Trigger and Barrel

-Aftermarket flat-faced triggers drop into Gen 6 lowers unchanged because the trigger housing geometry did not move.
-Barrels are a different story: Gen 6 barrel geometry is new, so hold off on aftermarket match barrels (KKM, Faxon, True Precision) until the manufacturer explicitly lists Gen 6 compatibility.
+Aftermarket flat-faced triggers are SKU-specific on Gen 6, so wait for explicit manufacturer fitment before ordering.
+Barrels are a different story too: Gen 6 barrel geometry is new, so hold off on aftermarket match barrels (KKM, Faxon, True Precision) until the manufacturer explicitly lists Gen 6 compatibility.
 Expect Gen 6 barrel SKUs to ship by Q3 2026 based on SHOT Show commitments.
 For now, the factory Glock Marksman Barrel is the only option.

 For the full catalog of Glock upgrades, including compensators, slide work, and frame mods, see the best Glock 19 upgrades guide and the Glock compensator guide.